-Abbreviations: CIA= chemiluminescence immunoassay; EIA= enzyme immunoassay; FTA-ABS= fluorescent treponemal antibody absorption; RPR= rapid plasma reagin; TPPA= Treponema pallidium partical agglutianation test; VDRL= venereal disease research laboratories.
+Abbreviations: CIA=chemiluminescence immunoassay; EIA=enzyme immunoassay; FTA-ABS=fluorescent treponemal antibody absorption; RPR=rapid plasma reagin; TPPA=Treponema pallidium partical agglutianation test; VDRL=Venereal Disease Research Laboratories.

-Adapted from: Centers for Disease Control and Prevention.
+Adapted from: Centers for Disease and Prevention.
 Discordant results from reverse sequence syphilis screening--five laboratories, United States, 2006-2010.
 MMWR Morb Mortal Wkly Rep. 2011;60(5):133-7.
-PMID: 21307823.

-Stage Clinical symptoms Diagnostic Criteria Syphilis, primary One or more ulcerative lesions (e.g. chancre), which might differ considerably in clinical appearance.
-Meets the clinical description of primary syphilis with a reactive serologic test (nontreponemal: Venereal Disease Research Laboratory [VDRL], rapid plasma regain [RPR], or equivalent serologic methods; treponemal: fluorescent treponemal antibody absorbed [FTA-ABS], T. pallidum particle agglutination [TPPA], enzyme immunoassay [EIA], chemiluminescence immunoassay [CIA], or equivalent serologic methods).
-These treponemal tests supersede older testing technologies, including microhemagglutination assay for antibody to T. pallidum [MHA-TP].
+Stage Clinical Symptoms Diagnostic Criteria Syphilis, primary One or more ulcerative lesions (e.g., chancre), which might differ considerably in clinical appearance.
+Meets the clinical description of primary syphilis with a reactive serologic test (nontreponemal: VDRL, RPR, or equivalent serologic methods; treponemal: FTA-ABS, TPPA, EIA, CIA, or equivalent serologic methods).
+These treponemal tests supersede older testing technologies, including MHA-TP.
 Although not required for diagnosis, demonstration of T. pallidum in clinical specimens by darkfield microscopy or by PCR or equivalent direct molecular methods may be present.
-Syphilis, secondary Localized or diffuse mucocutaneous lesions (e.g., rash, such as non- pruritic macular, maculopapular, papular, or pustular lesions), often with generalized lymphadenopathy.
-Other symptoms include mucous patches, condyloma lata, alopecia.
+Syphilis, secondary Localized or diffuse mucocutaneous lesions (e.g., rash, such as nonpruritic macular, maculopapular, papular, or pustular lesions), often with generalized lymphadenopathy.
+Other symptoms include mucous patches, condyloma lata, and alopecia.
 The primary ulcerative lesion may still be present.
-Meets the clinical description of secondary syphilis with a nontreponemal (VDRL, RPR, or equivalent serologic methods) titer ≥4 AND a reactive treponemal test (FTA- ABS, TPPA, EIA, CIA, or equivalent serologic methods.
+Meets the clinical description of secondary syphilis with a nontreponemal (VDRL, RPR, or equivalent serologic methods) titer \geq 4 AND a reactive treponemal test (FTA-ABS, TPPA, EIA, CIA, or equivalent serologic methods).
 Although not required for diagnosis, demonstration of T. pallidum in clinical specimens by darkfield microscopy or by PCR or equivalent direct molecular methods may be present.
 Syphilis, early latent A subcategory of latent syphilis (a stage of infection caused by T. pallidum in which organisms persist in the body of the infected individual without causing symptoms or signs) when initial infection has occurred within the previous 12 months.
-No clinical signs or symptoms of syphilis, but has 1 of the following: No past diagnosis of syphilis, AND a reactive nontreponemal test (e.g., VDRL, RPR, or equivalent serologic methods), AND a reactive treponemal test (e.g., FTA-ABS, TPPA, EIA, CIA, or equivalent serologic methods).
-OR A current nontreponemal test titer demonstrating fourfold or greater increase from the last nontreponemal test titer.
-AND Evidence of having acquired the infection within the previous 12 month based on ≥1 of the following: Documented seroconversion or fourfold or greater increase in titer of a nontreponemal test during the previous 12 months Documented seroconversion of a treponemal test during the previous 12 months A history of symptoms consistent with primary or secondary syphilis during the previous 12 months.
-A history of sexual exposure to a partner within the previous 12 months who had primary, secondary, or early latent syphilis (documented independently as duration < 12 month) Only sexual contact was within the last 12 month (sexual debut)
+No clinical signs or symptoms of syphilis, but has one of the following: No past diagnosis of syphilis, AND a reactive nontreponemal test (e.g., VDRL, RPR, or equivalent serologic methods), AND a reactive treponemal test (e.g., FTA-ABS, TPPA, EIA, CIA, or equivalent serologic methods) OR A current nontreponemal test titer demonstrating fourfold or greater increase from the last nontreponemal test titer AND Evidence of having acquired the infection within the previous 12 months based on one or more of the following: Documented seroconversion or fourfold or greater increase in titer of a nontreponemal test during the previous 12 months Documented seroconversion of a treponemal test during the previous 12 months A history of symptoms consistent with primary or secondary syphilis during the previous 12 months A history of sexual exposure to a partner within the previous 12 months who had primary, secondary, or early latent syphilis (documented independently as duration <12 months) Only sexual contact was within the last 12 months (sexual debut)